 The number of staffing agencies and temporary workers grew rapidly during the end of the last century, and the types of alternative work arrangements continue to proliferate.
 There now are several types of workers in “nonstandard work arrangements.”

-Your safety culture—the attitudes and habits underlying health and safety practices in your workplace—is an essential hazard control.
-It can be difficult to build but easy to destroy, and one thing that can destroy your carefully-constructed safety culture is a permissive attitude toward the safety practices of your contractors and suppliers.
+Your safety culture—the attitudes and habits underlying health and safety practices and compliance programs in your workplace—is an essential hazard control.
+It can be difficult to build but easy to destroy, and one thing that can destroy your carefully constructed safety culture is a permissive attitude toward the safety practices of your contractors and suppliers.

 When an employer provides personal protective equipment (PPE) to all onsite workers (including contractors and subcontractors), does it have any liability or exposure if the PPE fails?
 Does the fact of whether the PPE was provided for free come into play?
 This question was recently posed to experts at Safety.BLR.com®—read on to see their response.

 Conducive cultures can be the most effective tool in achieving safety results.
 High-performance organizations realize alignment of safety cultures is becoming the core responsibility of not just the contractor, but those engaging them as well.